jaxxstorm/proxyt/README.md

 - Enable debug mode (`--debug`) to see detailed request logs
 - Check that Tailscale client can resolve your domain
 - Verify proxy can reach `*.tailscale.com` domains

+**HTTP-Only Mode Issues**
+- Ensure your reverse proxy is properly forwarding X-Forwarded headers
+- Verify the reverse proxy supports HTTP/1.1 upgrades for `/ts2021` endpoints
+- Check that the bind address and port are correct
+- Confirm your reverse proxy is handling TLS termination properly

+**Protocol Upgrade Failures**
+- Ensure reverse proxy supports WebSocket/HTTP upgrades
+- Check that `Connection: upgrade` and `Upgrade` headers are forwarded
+- Verify no intermediate proxies are stripping upgrade headers

 ### Debug Mode